Jerryaa98/Computer_Graphics_course_winter_2022/Assignment1Report/Assignment1Report-part3.md

 ### Position at (1,1,1)

-We set the camera at position (1,1,1) and se the view volume at the object so we can get a point of view from that particular point.
+We set the camera at position (1,1,1) and set the view volume to look at the object so we can get a point of view from that particular point.

 ![N|Solid](part3Pics/111position.jpg)